Doctor Who: Charity episodes and appearances

-Since the return of Doctor Who in 2005, the franchise has produced two original "mini-episodes" to support Children in Need.
+Since the return of Doctor Who in 2005, the franchise has produced four original "mini-episodes" to support Children in Need.
 The first, which aired in November 2005, was an untitled seven-minute scene introducing David Tennant as the Tenth Doctor.
 It was followed in November 2007 by "Time Crash", a 7-minute scene that featured the Tenth Doctor meeting the Fifth Doctor, Peter Davison.
+Children in Need 2012 featured the mini-episode "The Great Detective".
+Children in Need 2023 featured the mini-episode "Destination: Skaro", which served as the introduction of David Tennant as the Fourteenth Doctor.

 A set of two mini-episodes, titled "Space" and "Time" respectively, were produced to support Comic Relief.
 They were aired during the Comic Relief 2011 event.
 During Children in Need 2011, an exclusively filmed segment showed the Doctor addressing the viewer, attempting to persuade them to purchase items of his clothing, which were going up for auction for Children in Need.
-Children in Need 2012 featured the mini-episode "The Great Detective".
+In 2014, the Twelfth Doctor Peter Capaldi designed a Doctor Who-themed Paddington Bear statue, which was located at the Royal Observatory in Greenwich (one of 50 placed around London), which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).